 At least 10 school days lost due to unauthorised absence during the current and previous term.

-- Unauthorised absences of at least 5 days due to holidays in term time
+- Unauthorised absences due to holidays in term time.

 - Persistent late arrival at school (at least 20 sessions).

 - Parents are given 28 days to pay the penalty notice.

 There have been some very recent changes in the Local Authorities’ Code of Conduct

 Penalty Notice for leave of absence